weareblahs/WSAUtilities/README.md

 - Configuration file can be configured through ``Configuration.py``

 After migration completed, all the batch files will be archived and new features will be developed soon.

+#### Bad stuffs that will happen after this migration

+- You might need to install other stuffs before you run, which you need to Download Python from Microsoft Store / python.org/downloads.
+After this, run `FirstTimeSetup.bat` after you download the release from the Releases tab.
+  - If converting to executables through PyInstaller is done successfully, that means that you don't have to install / download Python or run `FirstTimeSetup.bat`.
+Check back for updates.

+- No Aria2 / wget support. `aria2p` won't run without any `aria2c` server stuffs, so InstallWSA will soon use Python's integrated `requests` for downloading.

+#### And hey, there's more good stuffs, too:

+- WSAUtilities GUI can be built through Tkinter ~~so I don't have to dig up Stack Overflow on how to use Qt, that might just waste time for my other stuffs~~

+- **NO MORE MANUAL LINK GRABBING OR WAITING FOR ME TO UPLOAD THE LATEST VERSION OF WSA ON MY ONEDRIVE!** Latest URLs will be grabbed through store.rg-adguard.net's API, so it will ensure you that you download the latest version from the same servers used on Microsoft Store.

+- **Extended and detailed stuffs**, which includes:

+  - Show APK info and space used before installation
+  - Less external softwares, more Python integrations

+- For devs: Some of the parts of this script (including function to enable Windows features) will soon be available to PyPI, which you can install through any Python package manager.

 ### New stuffs